Language

 What is a good page load time in seconds?

-Under 3 seconds (3,000ms) is considered acceptable.
-Under 2 seconds is good, under 1 second is excellent.
+Under 3 seconds (3,000 ms) is acceptable.
+Under 2 seconds is good and under 1 second is excellent.

 How many milliseconds in 0.5 seconds?